 It’s easy to express gratitude once a year at Thanksgiving for family and friends, but by cultivating an attitude of gratitude all year long, we begin to see a broader view of the many blessings we each have been given (even when it doesn’t “feel” like it).
 Begin a Thanksgiving Tree on November 1st and continue adding to it each day through Thanksgiving.

 After Thanksgiving is finished, collect the leaves and place them in a Thanksgiving book.
 Bring it out every year to reminisce on the many years of blessings.

 We have made two free templates of printable Thanksgiving Leaves for you to print off and celebrate this tradition.
 Print these black and white leaves onto card stock or trace template onto scrapbook paper and cut out your own Leaves of Thanks, or print off these colored Gratitude leaves, all ready for you to cut and share.

 Your family may desire to get crafty and create your own Gratitude Tree.

 Every year my sister in love does a huge one.
 She cuts out a full size tree (it covers their whole sliding glass deck door), and they write people’s names that they are thankful for along the trunk and branches, and then they add specific items on their cut out leaves.

 The key to this is thinking outside the box; try and engage the older children into thinking further than “I am thankful for food, my family, my house.”

 How about modeling specific things such as, ” I am thankful for the farmers who work tirelessly with no guarantees of a successful crop.”

-(Use this similar Thanksgiving tradition by expressing your thanks IN the Gratitude Rolls.
+(Use this similar Thanksgiving tradition by expressing your thanks IN the Gratitude Roll and then have everyone guess who wrote it.
 A great twist to the Leaves of Thanks.)